rpavlik/wiimote-head-tracker-gui/README.txt

 Please acknowledge use of this tracking system in academic papers and publications by citing the following paper:

-  Pavlik, R. and Vance, J., 2010, "A Modular Implementation of Wii Remote Head Tracking for Virtual Reality," ASME Paper No. WINVR2010-3771.
+  Pavlik, R.A., and Vance, J.M., 2010, "A Modular Implementation of Wii Remote Head Tracking for Virtual Reality," ASME Paper No.
+  WINVR2010-3771.
 Proc.
 2010 World Conference on Innovative Virtual Reality.

 If you cite this work or use this tracking system, we would appreciate hearing from you.
 You may contact the main developer, Ryan Pavlik (Iowa